gvacaliuc/jupyterhub-deploy-teaching-docker/docs/design.md

 For *managing users and services* on the server, you will:

-- Create "Trusted" users on the system, meaning that you would give them a user-level shell account on the server
 - Authenticate and manage users with either:
-    - GitHub OAuth
-    - Google OAuth
+    - OAuth2
     - CAS
+- Spawn users in a container on the server
-- Manage the running of jupyterhub and nbgrader using docker
+- Run jupyterhub and nbgrader using docker